FC

 Instructions

-The Producer of a show is responsible doing a thorough inspection of each shooting location and completing this Location Hazard Assessment form.
-This should be completed prior to a show’s tech scout or director’s prep, so that any identified hazards can be discussed with faculty at the meeting.
+The Producer is responsible for conducting a thorough inspection of every shooting location and completing a separate Location Hazard Assessment form for each site.
+This form should be completed before the project’s tech scout or director’s prep so that any identified risks can be reviewed with faculty in advance.

 Sample